bridxe/escrow-contract2/README.md

 To use the current version (for a more in-depth user guide with videos, scroll to the Quickstart section on our medium article):

-Requirements: must have 1. the MetaMask Wallet chrome extension installed, 2. a text editor (see below for recommnedations) with the proper extensions, and 3.
-Hardhat and/or Truffle installed (look up how to install via Terminal command)

-Strongly Recommended: Download VSCode for your system and install the Solidity extension and GitHub Repositories extension

 ----